hakger/lato-webfont/README.md

 Lato webfont package, optimized for Bower and gulp-flatten.
 Contains font files, less, scss, and CSS.

+If You wish to use Latin subset, see https://github.com/hakger/latolatin-webfont

 ## Use ##

 1. Use Bower to install the lato package